c-hew/owl.sg/README.md

 Use "Updates for {month year}"

 ## Mar 2019
-10 March 2019
+10. Introduced status pages (new tab), fixed some errors and links.
-1. Introduced status pages (new tab), fixed some errors and links.
+12. Video Campaigns!
+We are working on video campaigns and relationships to articles.
+More information and campaigns will be posted on our [LinkedIn page](https://www.linkedin.com/company/18977574/) and our website.

 ## Feb 2019
 Updates were not logged.